100 Grand Bar: Use in humor

 Comedians have used the bar's name in a similar fashion.
 In the episode "Business School" of The Office, Michael Scott tries to use the bar as a motivational tool.
 He says: "And if you sell enough of them, you will make a 'one hundred grand'!", and displays a 100 Grand bar.
 When he throws the bar into the bewildered audience, they separate, and let the bar hit one of the students in the head.
 On The Colbert Report, an image of a 100 Grand bar was part of the introduction to a recurring segment called Colbert Platinum, presented as tongue-in-cheek news and advice for the extremely rich.
 On the March 24, 2011 episode, Colbert interviewed the Senior Fellow for Global Health on the Council on Foreign Relations, Laurie Garrett, about escalating food prices and joked, "candy bars have gone up, I saw one that cost 100 Grand!"

 Sale to Ferrero

 100 Grand was produced by Nestlé until 2018.
-In January of that year, Nestlé sold their American confectionery business to Ferrero SpA, allowing them to use the Nestlé name for one year. initially, Ferrero merged Nestlé candies with Ferrara Candy Company. but they are now under the Ferrero brand.
+In January of that year, Nestlé sold their American confectionery business to Ferrero SpA, allowing them to use the Nestlé name for one year.
+Initially, Ferrero merged the Nestlé confectionery business with Ferrara Candy Company, but they are now under the Ferrero brand.